 How did it get to this?
 And why does it matter?

 Marketing effectiveness measurement has been around as long as marketing itself.
 Imagine yourself in a pre-digital age, trying to measure your marketing.
-At first, it was easy – just count the number of sales you get when do some new marketing activity.
-This is particularly easy to understand for direct marketing activity, like old fashioned knocking on doors to sell something.
+At first, it was easy – just count the number of sales you get when doing some new marketing activity.
+This is particularly easy to understand for direct marketing activity, like old-fashioned knocking on doors to sell something.
 For example, you knock on 1000 doors and make 200 sales then your marketing makes 2 sales for every 10 doors knocked on.
 Add in costs and revenue and this allows you to work out of it is actually worth knocking on any more doors or if it’s better to try a different approach.
-You can think of this as the real world analogue of last-click wins attribution.
+You can think of this as the real-world analog of last-click wins attribution.

 Eventually, as marketing budgets grow it starts to make sense to ask some clever stats people to make sense of all the marketing spend and sales data.
 As nineteenth-century Philadelphia retailer John Wanamaker supposedly said: “Half the money I spend on advertising is wasted; the trouble is I don’t know which half”.
-Before digital came along, the state of the art in marketing measurement was ‘market mix modelling’ which is a technique still used to find statistical relationships between marketing spend on different channels and sales, with the goal of optimising the marketing mix i.e. the best share of budget for each channel to get the most sales for your budget (incredibly some companies still charge 1000s to do textbook market mix modelling even to evaluate digital marketing! – more on this later…).
+Before digital came along, the state of the art in marketing measurement was ‘market mix modelling’ which is a technique still used to find statistical relationships between marketing spend on different channels and sales, intending to optimize the marketing mix i.e. the best share of the budget for each channel to get the most sales for your budget (incredibly some companies still charge 1000s to do textbook market mix modelling even to evaluate digital marketing! – more on this later…).